gogins/csound-extended/README.md

 To build on Linux:

-1. Change to the root directory of the repository.
+1. Change to the root directory of this repository.

 2. Execute `bash update-dependencies.sh`.
 Do this periodically or whenever you think a dependency has changed.

-3. Execute `bash build-linux.sh."
-For each target, the build produces a local installation, some archives, and a Debian package.
+3. Execute `bash build-linux.sh`.
+For each target, the build produces an installation, some archives, and a Debian package.

-4. If you want a system installation, execute `install-linux.sh`.
-This installs all of the Debian packages.

-5. To make clean, execute `clean-linux.sh`.
+6. To make clean, execute `bash clean-linux.sh`.
 This simply deletes all contents of the build directory.

 Building for Android is similar.